sharma-subendra-kr/LimberGridView/README.md

 #### For api Reference and Documentation please read the Wiki Page. ####

 ### This is free software (Free as in freedom not the price).
 If you like to use this library on a non free software, you can get a proprietary license.
-To get a proprietary license contact _reach.subendra.kr@gmx.com_.
+To get a proprietary license contact _jobs.sharma.subendra.kr@gmail.com_.

-### If you want to donate to this project so I that can test on various other touch devices you can contact _reach.subendra.kr@gmx.com_.
+### If you want to donate to this project so I that can test on various other touch devices you can contact _jobs.sharma.subendra.kr@gmail.com_.

 ## The is a beta release.
 This version is unstable.
-* **You might encounter unusual behaviour while resizing or moving (like items overlapping).
-This issue is noted and will be fixed with utmost priority in the upcoming releases.
-I would try to ship it by end of August 2020.**
+* **You might encounter unusual behaviour.
+Items overlapping while resizing or moving is fixed but I are still testing it.**

 ###### What's New ######
 * **A Whole new algorithm to arrange items on your desk.**